 For S1G Beacon Frames: the TSF Completion field of the S1G Beacon Compatibility element masked out, if the element is present.

+NOTE—For GMAC, the concatenation is to be input as AAD (Additional Authentication Data) defined in NIST Special Publication 800-38D that expects the plaintext input for the GMAC algorithm to be empty. (#195)

 Insert the output into the MME MIC field.
 For BIP-CMAC-128, the integrity value is 64 bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128 bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128 bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128 bits and is computed using AES-256-GMAC.

 Compose the frame as the MAC header, management frame body, including MME, and FCS.
 The MME shall appear last in the frame body.